Yoctol/bottender/docs/channel-telegram-handling-events.md

 ## Handling Events with Router

-Bottender offers a bunch of helpers to route within your Telegram or multi-platform application.
+Bottender offers a bunch of helpers to route within your Telegram or multi-platform app.
 To learn more about how to use those Telegram particular routes with router, check out [Telegram Routing](channel-telegram-routing.md).